srp33/WishBuilder/instructions.md

 E. Go to https://github.com/settings/keys.
 This should display the SSH keys that are currently specified for your GitHub account.
 Click on "New SSH key", enter a Title (maybe "FSL"), paste the public key from your clipboard, and click on "Add SSH key."

-### Setting Up WishBuilder Dependencies
+### 5. Setting Up WishBuilder Dependencies

-1. The container that will be running automated test scripts will require certain dependencies.
+A. The container that will be running automated test scripts will require certain dependencies.
 We have created [this](https://github.com/glenrs/WishBuilderData/blob/master/ManagingWishBuilder/installWishBuilderDependencies.sh) script.
 Please run this script on the supercomputer.
 It will create a anaconda environment that will store all dependencies.

-2. In order for you to easily use this environment you will need to add miniconda to your path on the supercomputer.
+B. In order for you to easily use this environment you will need to add miniconda to your path on the supercomputer.
 Please open your .bash_profile in your root directory and add the following code:

 ```
 export PATH=$PATH